Notifications from Aflac

 Should I Get Voluntary Life Insurance?

 If you’re considering voluntary life insurance, getting coverage through your employer is typically less expensive than getting an individual life insurance plan.1 Another benefit is it may be simpler to apply for coverage through your employer than scouting out options for yourself.
-Also, voluntary life insurance is generally not taxable if the guaranteed payment is less than $50,000.2

 If you’re an employer, voluntary whole or term life insurance may help provide employees peace of mind.
-Research shows that employees who feel safe are more likely to engage in team interactions, innovation, and productivity.3 This has the potential to be equally beneficial for everyone involved.
+Research shows that employees who feel safe are more likely to engage in team interactions, innovation, and productivity.2 This has the potential to be equally beneficial for everyone involved.

 If you’re an employee and your company currently doesn’t offer voluntary life insurance, we encourage you to start the conversation.
 Here, we offer Aflac® Life Solutions – Whole Life and Term Life.
 Both options are available to individuals and businesses small and large.